tfassbender/LegendOfAsamnir2/core/data/documentation/general.md

 				- Many spiders with low damage, to make the fight a bit longer
 		- Cultist Dungeon
 			- Make sure this is the last part of the map - the order of the other two is not important
+				- The Compas could be given to the player after he adds the other two key parts to the key in Hel's temple
+				- Without the Compas one can enter this zone, but can't get far in it
 			- Not many enemies, but more puzzles in this area
+			- The Compas should be used in this zone
+				- At the beginning of the zone there should be a room full of traps with only one way through them
+				- The path cannot be seen, but the compas is needed to find it
+				- The traps all look the same but some are just dummies
+				- All traps are insta-kill traps, so the path cannot be brute forced (or at least it would be realy annoying to try that)
 			- The cultists (the small ones) are no enemies but try to block the player's path (they work as NPCs)
 			- Some cultist brutes also work as enemies (one should be able to distinguish between them because of the size and a health bar)
 			- At some points the cultists do sacrifice rituals to summon strong enemies: